domph/cs179-project/README.md

 mingw32-make --version
 ```

+If they don't it's possible the `PATH` environment variable hasn't been updated correctly (you can check by running `echo %PATH%` and seeing if the `mingw64\bin` folder shows up) or hasn't been registered by the program (may need to restart the terminal/VSCode).

 #### Compile program
 Once the above tools are installed, you can compile this program on Windows as follows.
 In the root folder directory, run the following commands in command prompt: